/ BLOG

 Licensing: Must pass a state certification examination.

-2. Licensed vocational nurses
+2.ย ย ย ย Licensed vocational nurses

 In California and Texas, they are commonly referred to as LPNs (or LVNs).
 LPNs provide basic nursing services, such as administering medication, monitoring vital signs, dressing wounds, and providing other basic treatments, under the supervision of registered nurses or physicians.
+These roles can benefit from additional protection through general liability insurance, especially in fast-paced clinical settings.

 Education Typically lasts 12-18 months, completed through a state-approved program.